Arobase92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-Create a script that removes all letters c and C from input.
 21-Write a script that reverse its input.
-22-script that displays all users and their home directories
+22-script that displays all users and their home directories 23-script that parses web servers logs in TSV format